ExpediaGroup/graphql-component/README.md

   - `dataSources` - an array of data sources instances to make available on `context.dataSources` .
   - `dataSourceOverrides` - overrides for data sources in the component tree.
   - `federation` - enable building a federated schema (default: `false`).
-- `GraphQLComponent.delegateToComponent(component, options)` - helper for delegating a sub-query to another component
+- `GraphQLComponent.delegateToComponent(component, options)` - helper for delegating an operation to another component's schema and returning the GraphQL result.
+When called from a resolver, this function will examine the passed `info` object and will automatically forward the remaining operation selection set (or a limited subset of the selection set) to a root type field in the input component's schema.
-  - `component` - the component to delegate to.
+  - `component` (instance of `GraphQLComponent`) - the component's whose schema will be the target of the delegated operation
-  - `options` - additional options:
+  - `options` (`Object`)
-    - `subPath` - optional subPath to extract sub-query from
-    - `contextValue` - the context (required).
+    - `contextValue` (required) - the `context` object from resolver that calls `delegateToComponent`
-    - `info` - the info object from the calling resolver (required).
+    - `info` (required) - the `info` object from the resolver that calls `delegateToComponent`
+    - `targetRootField` (`string`, optional) - if the calling resolver's field name is different from the root field name on the delegatee, you can specify the desired root field on the delegatee that you want to execute
+    - `subPath` (`string`, optional)- a dot separated path into the incoming selection set (from the calling resolver) that represents the root of the delegated selection set (limits delegated selection set)
+    - `args` (`object`, optional) -  an object literal whose keys/values are passed as args to the delegatee's target field resolver.
+By default, the resolver's args from which `delegateToComponent` is called will be passed if the target field has an argument of the same name.
+Otherwise, arguments passed via the `args` object will override the calling resolver's args of the same name.

 A new GraphQLComponent instance has the following API: